nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS s/Potential Sale Value c/COMPANY_NAME pr/PRIORITY tr/TRANSACTION_COUNT [t/TAG]`

-- Name: Refers to the name of the specified person.
+- Name `n/`: Refers to the name of the specified person.
 (Duplicates are not allowed)
-- Phone Number: The handphone number of the specified person (Must be a minimum of 3 digits)
+- Phone Number `p/`: The mobile phone number of the specified person (Must be a minimum of 3 digits)
-- Email: The email of the specified person.
+- Email `e/`: The email of the specified person.
 (Must be a valid email with a domain)
-- Address: The full address of the specified person.
+- Address `a/`: The full address of the specified person.
-- Potential Sale Value: The expected value of revenue to be brought in by the client.
+- Potential Sale Value `s/`: The expected value of revenue to be brought in by the client.
-- Company Name: Name of the specified person's company.
+- Company Name `c/`: Name of the specified person's company.
 (Put 'NIL' if not applicable)
-- Priority: How much this client should be prioritized.
+- Priority `pr/`: How much this client should be prioritized.
+(Must be one of [`HIGH`, `MEDIUM`, `LOW`])
-- Transaction Count: The number of previous transaction between the user and this client.
+- Transaction Count `tr/`: The number of previous transaction between the user and this client.
+- Tags `t/TAG [t/TAG]...` : The tags associated with the client.
+Tags are optional and multiple tags can be specified - for every tag, use`t/` as a prefix.

 Examples: